Home / Recipes / Seafood / Soy Sauce Oysters

 Instructions

-• Add chilli slices and the green part of the Chinese leek until they are cooked
+• Spice it Up: Add chili slices and the green part of the Chinese leek, cooking until they are done.

 Signup For New Recipes